vpinball/pinmame/src/p2k/README.md

 * `_sf.rom` - 1 MiB in every package, official and unofficial alike.
 This one is *not* inert: it is the DCS sound board's flash, the same image the sets declare as `rfm_28f800.rom` / `swe1_28f800.rom`.
-In 17 of the 21 packages it is byte-identical to those, which is why the sets can share one copy.
-Four ship something else - RFM 1.91, RFM 2.00, RFM 2.10 and SWEP1 2.10 - though that is only two images: RFM 2.00's and 2.10's are both byte-identical to 1.91's, so `rfm_200` and `rfm_210` declare **1.91's name** rather than their own, one image not being worth three ROM entries and two more megabytes.
+In 34 of the 49 packages behind a set here it is byte-identical to those, which is why those sets can share one copy.
+The other 15 ship something else, but that is only **four** distinct images:
+  * the six RFM 0.7x/0.8x pre-production packages carry one of their own, 89.6% different from the shipped chip - the audio was still being cut when they were made;
+  * RFM 1.91's, which 2.00, 2.10 r4, 2.20 and 2.21 ship again under their own version's name, so
+    those five sets all declare **1.91's name** rather than their own - one image is not worth five ROM entries and eight more megabytes;
+  * RFM 2.10 r1-r3's, which is 1.91's with exactly two bytes changed, at `0x0122bc` and `0x016200`
+    - out in the sample data, not a header and not a checksum;
+  * SWEP1 2.10's.

   The note next to the ROM definitions in `src/wpc/p2k.c` has the rest.
-* `_pubboot.rom` - 32 KiB, in the unofficial 1.9x and 2.x packages (13 of the 21) and byte-identical
-  across every one of them.
-Encore's loader ignores it as well.
+* Text and metadata, in some packages only, none of it loaded:
+  * `gamelist.txt` - in nearly every package, three variants by era (64, 84 and 135 bytes).
+  * `changelog.txt` and `xina_changelog.txt` - **only** in the hemtoni Episode I 1.65/1.66 archives,
+    and the single best documentation of that line.
+Note each archive carries `changelog.txt` *twice*, at the root and inside `50069/`, and the two differ: the inner copy is the previous release's, left behind.
+Always read the root one.
+Its history runs 1.66, 1.65 (24 MAR 2021, XINA 1.31), 1.6 (23 APR 2006, XINA 1.21), 1.5 - dates and XINAs matching the sets here - and it records neither `swep1_165r1` nor `swep1_200h`.
+  * `_notes/dwsync.xml` - Dreamweaver site-sync metadata in twelve myPinballs RFM archives, left in by accident.
+It names the author's two upload targets, `10.0.1.230//root/pinbox/update/rfm_15/` and `10.0.1.47//root/pinbox/update/rfm_15/`, and carries real file mtimes in the Mac 1904 epoch.
+    Like the stale ROM copies it is one release behind the archive it ships in, so it is no use for dating a set - but it does show the stock sound flash still carrying its original **1999-04-13 16:27** mtime in 2024, and 1.91's carrying 2018-05-26.
+* `_pubboot.rom` - absent from the RFM 0.7x/0.8x packages and present in every other one, in four images that go strictly by age rather than by game: SWEP1 1.00 has its own (32256 bytes), SWEP1 1.10/1.20/1.30 share a second (32256), RFM 1.20 has a third (31744), and from SWEP1 1.40 and RFM 1.30 onwards every package carries the same fourth one (32768) - official and unofficial alike, through to 2.60.
+Nothing loads it here and Encore's loader ignores it too.
 The name is the PUB card, the loader medium the last official updates were carried on before anyone repackaged them as serial updates.

 The four that matter go into the set's zip under the names they already have, and `ROM_START` in `src/wpc/p2k.c` places them; nothing has to be concatenated by hand. `bootdata` is 32 KiB in every